BekahHW/BekahHW.github.io/_posts/2018-11-19-Let's do some chores: A Sinatra Project.md

 ---
 layout: post
 date: 2018-11-19
-title: Let's do some chores: A Sinatra Project
+title: "Let's do some chores: A Sinatra Project"
 ---

 For years, when I was teaching college English, I would give students an assignment that had general guidelines and expectations, but they would need to come up with a topic.
 There were always tears.
 How could I expect them to come up with their own topic?!
 It wasn’t fair!
 Now that I was a student again, I was facing that blank screen, wondering how on earth I would come up with a topic.
 I was given the general guidelines to create a CRUD, MVC app using Sinatra, and t should track something that’s important to me.